musicheardworldwide/sin-init/Docs/Blackhat/datasploit.md

 https://github.com/datasploit/datasploit

 # Overview of the tool:
-* Performs OSINT on a domain / [[sin/1.
-Initialization/Tools/Open WebUI Tools/Email/Email]] / username / phone and find out [[Information]] from different sources.
+* Performs OSINT on a domain / [[sin/Initialization/Tools/Open WebUI Tools/Email/Email]] / username / phone and find out [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]] from different sources.
 * Correlates and collaborate the results, show them in a consolidated manner.
 * Tries to find out credentials, api-keys, tokens, subdomains, domain history, legacy portals, etc. related to the target.
 * Use specific script / launch automated OSINT for consolidated data.